-- Formal letters either by post or electronic communication to statutory consultees - Documents with comments form made available at Council Offices as well as the Gosport Discovery Centre and Bridgemary Library.
+- Formal letters either by post or electronic communication to statutory consultees - Documents with comments form made available at Council Offices.
 Other appropriate sites will be considered.

-12 The Council will make use of social media where appropriate and will post information on Facebook, Twitter and other social media platforms to promote consultations.
+&lt;sup>12 The Council will make use of social media where appropriate and will post information on Facebook, Twitter and other social media platforms to promote consultations.
 Such posts will signpost users to the appropriate Council's webpage.
 At Regulation 18 stage only comments posted to the Council's social media pages will be considered.
 Those posted to external pages will not be taken into account.
 During the formal consultation stages (Regulation 19), representations will not be able to be accepted via social media as these need to be duly made in order to submit to the Planning Inspector to be examined.
 Those making posts to GBC social media pages at the Regulation 19 stage will be advised of the need to make a formal representation.

-13 The Council regularly updates the Local Plan Consultation database to reflect changes to the list of consultees as appropriate.
+&lt;sup>13 The Council regularly updates the Local Plan Consultation database to reflect changes to the list of consultees as appropriate.

-• Copy of document with comments form at: www.gosport.gov.uk/gblp2038
+Copy of document with comments form at: www.gosport.gov.uk/gblp2038